Diffusion Model-based Parameter Estimation in Dynamic Power Systems: Introduction

-Here, we present a novel probabilistic parameter estimation framework based on the generative diffusion model, named \textit{Joint Conditional Diffusion Model-based Inverse Problem Solver} (JCDI), as depicted in Figure~\ref{fig:JCDI}.
-In this framework, we train the conditional diffusion model to learn the inherent distributions within parameter space and provide a data-driven solution for parameter estimation.
-The key innovations of this work include: \begin{enumerate} \item Distinct from traditional conditioning mechanisms, where diffusion models rely on labeled conditions, we condition the diffusion model on system observations and generate system parameters that are constrained by the observations. \item The probabilistic nature of diffusion models enables them to produce a distribution of parameters consistent with the observations, allowing for studying the parameter correlations and quantifying uncertainties. \item We develop a novel denoising neural network architecture based on a transformer encoder.
-It processes model parameters as input tokens and uses its attention mechanism to learn parameter correlations, as well as the relationships between these parameters and their corresponding observations. \item To address the parameter non-uniqueness problem, we introduce the multi-event joint conditioning mechanism: \textit{conditioning the diffusion model on multiple observations under various disturbances}.
+\begin{enumerate} \item Distinct from traditional conditioning mechanisms, where diffusion models rely on labeled conditions, we condition the diffusion model on system observations and generate system parameters that are constrained by the observations. \item The probabilistic nature of diffusion models enables them to produce a distribution of parameters consistent with the observations, allowing for studying the parameter dependencies and quantifying uncertainties. \item We develop a denoising neural network architecture based on a transformer encoder.
+It processes model parameters as input tokens and uses its attention mechanism to learn parameter dependencies, as well as the relationships between these parameters and their corresponding observations. \item To address the parameter non-uniqueness problem, we introduce the multi-event joint conditioning mechanism: conditioning the diffusion model on multiple observations under various disturbances.
 It produces a posterior parameter distribution that satisfies various observation constraints simultaneously.
-This joint conditional probability effectively reduces parameter estimation uncertainties. \end{enumerate}
+This probability under joint conditions effectively reduces parameter estimation uncertainties. \end{enumerate}